-The circuitry of the Macintosh Quadra 700 computer has many new features along with older features that it shares with the Macintosh IIci and Macintosh IIsi computers.
-This section describes the circuit design of the Macintosh Quadra 700, with emphasis on the custom integrated circuits that implement its new features.
+The circuitry of the Macintosh Quadra 900 computer has many new features along with older features that it shares with the Macintosh IIci and Macintosh IIfx computers.
+This section describes the circuit design of the Macintosh Quadra 900, with emphasis on the custom integrated circuits that implement its new features.

-Figure 1-1 is a simplified block diagram of the Macintosh Quadra 700 computer, showing the major hardware components and the address and data buses.
-The major features shown on the block diagram are the MC68040 microprocessor, the custom ICs, the built-in video hardware, and the expansion connectors (processor-direct slot and NuBus).
+Figure 1-1 is a simplified block diagram of the Macintosh Quadra 900 computer, showing the major hardware components and the address and data buses.